National Society Colonial Dames XVII Century

 The North Carolina Society Colonial Dames XVII Century has created this website to provide information about our organization.
 The links will direct you to specific topics such as activities, membership requirements, and chapter locations.

-In 2015, we celebrated the 100th Anniversary of the National Society.
-In 2020, we marked the 70th Anniversary of the North Carolina State Society.
+In 2015, we celebrated the 100th Anniversary of the National Society and the 70th Anniversary of the North Carolina State Society was celebrated in 2020.
 We are preserving our past by marking historic sites and working with various charitable organizations across our state.
 We offer many opportunities for national and state scholarships and encourage students to contact us for more details.